jkirk/jkirk.github.io/content/posts/20230808-hugo-github-pages.md

 * [Hugo | Host on GitHub Pages](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

 My Jekyll GitHub Page was in the branch `gh-pages`.
-I wanted to put the Hugo site in a separate `gh-pages-hugo` branch, and so I as a first step I created a new unrelated branch:
+I wanted to put the Hugo site in a separate `gh-pages-hugo` branch, and so as a first step I created a new unrelated branch:

 ```sh
   ~/projects/websites/jkirk.github.io on  gh-pages (2cb49e6) via 💎 v2.7.4 took 35s